 The Mesa Arizona Temple is considered a literal house of the Lord by members of The Church of Jesus Christ of Latter-day Saints.
-The principal purpose of the temple is to provide ordinances and blessings to members in the Mesa area.
+The principal purpose of the temple is to provide ordinances and blessings to members in the area.
 Ordinances include endowment, marriage, and baptism.

 Visitors are invited to enjoy the botanical gardens, calming reflection pools, and peaceful setting.
 While you’re visiting, stop by the Visitors’ Center for an interactive experience.
 Learn more >>

 The temple, opened in 1927, sits on a prominent site on Main Street in downtown Mesa and has become a local landmark.

 The temple is not where members meet for Sunday worship services.
 Temples are different than the regular chapels that the church has around the world.
 Members of the Church worship in meetinghouses around the world, and visitors are always welcome to participate.
 Several chapels are located near the Mesa Temple.
 Click here for more information about worship service times and locations.

 Temples are a “place where the highest sacraments of the faith” can occur.
 In the temple, you learn more about the plan of salvation and how to follow Christ’s perfect example.
 God’s greatest blessings are available in His temples.

 The practice of building temples goes back to the Old and New Testaments in the Bible.
-The Mesa Arizona Temple is one of 168+ modern temples built by The Church of Jesus Christ of Latter-day Saints.
+The Mesa Arizona Temple is one of nearly 200 modern temples built by The Church of Jesus Christ of Latter-day Saints.

 Only members of The Church of Jesus Christ of Latter-day Saints with an active temple recommend are allowed to enter the inside of a temple.

-Anyone, regardless of religion, is welcome to visit the temple grounds, attend worship services in the chapel, research in the FamilySearch Library, tour the Visitors’ Center, or enjoy the many community events hosted throughout the year.
+Anyone, regardless of religion, is welcome to visit the temple grounds, attend worship services in a nearby chapel, research in the FamilySearch Center, tour the Visitors’ Center, or enjoy the many community events hosted throughout the year.

 Place of Peace & Learning